 The project will support increased income generation, employment and improved livelihood security so that households of the project beneficiary farmers will have a higher standard of living.
-There are currently 3000 skilled male agriculture workers in Barbados and 500 skilled female agriculture workers70.
+There are currently 3000 skilled male agriculture workers in Barbados and 500 skilled female agriculture workers135.
 Empowerment in farming communities through capacity building for organizational, ownership and responsibility-sharing in agriculture activities and infrastructure will increase social cohesiveness.
 Increased disposable incomes through the reduced cost of agricultural inputs and the potential for increased yields with access to water will positively impact the beneficiary's household and the community where this money is spent.
 Enhanced education and awareness about climate resilience and the real benefits to farmers at grassroots level will help to generate sustainable and appropriate responses that can spread country wide through farmers' word- of- mouth.
-Improved household food and nutrition security where farmers not only consume the healthy food that they grow but are able to better support their families reduce the possibility of succumbing to lifestyle diseases like diabetes71 and hypertension72 which are at epidemic proportion in Barbados.
+Improved household food and nutrition security where farmers not only consume the healthy food that they grow but are able to better support their families reduce the possibility of succumbing to lifestyle diseases like diabetes 136 and hypertension137 which are at epidemic proportion in Barbados.

 Table 9

-Statistical Service 2,
+Barbados Barbados Statistical Service,

-ıs Household Lab our Force
+Continuo us Household Lab our Force

-nuary to March 2 .024
+Survey, Ja nuary to March 2 .024

 Sex Occupation

 Total

-Skilled 3700
+Male Skilled 3700

-Agriculture 700
+Female Agriculture 700

-Workers 4 400
+Total Workers 4-400

-is Household Lab nuary to March 2 Occupation Skilled Agriculture